OAI/learn.openapis.org/specification/parameters.md

 ### Parameter Serialization Control

-The `style` field defines how a parameter is to be serialized and its effect depends on the **type** of the parameter.
+The `style` field describes how a parameter is to be serialized and its effect depends on the **type** of the parameter.
 The resulting matrix is therefore rather complex and can be consulted in the [Parameter Object](https://spec.openapis.org/oas/v3.1.0#style-examples) specification page.

 The tables given below exemplify the most common styles `simple`, `form`, `label`, and `matrix`: